Phu255/Nabilarobe-store/README.md

 - Choose images from Product and mark them with many types to make it appear in the Homepage (Rails)

-- Click the item in the Hompage ,it link to Product#show that item
+- Click the item in the Homepage ,it link to Product#show that item

-- Edit navbar ,product item when zoom

 - Online payment